 Figure S2 Time-varying associations of metformin (or statins) and the risk of breast cancer.

 Time-varying associations between metformin (or statins) and the risk of breast cancer simultaneously adjusting for covariates, namely age, year at baseline, BMI, smoking status, duration of diabetes, a history of cardiovascular diseases, a history of hypertension, cumulative exposure to statins (or metformin), sulfonylurea and insulin, HbA1c, LDL-C, and eGFR (Model 2 without the interaction term between metformin and statins).
 (A, B) Two-dimensional plot illustrates the time-varying association between cumulative exposure to metformin (or statins) and the risk of breast cancer.
 The y-axis refers to HRs of metformin (or statins) estimated from model 2 (without the interaction term between metformin and statins), and the x-axis refers to the follow up in years.
 (C, D) Three-dimensional surface plot showing the relation between metformin (or statins) and follow-up time on the x- and y-axes, respectively.
 The z-axis shows the HRs for varying values of metformin (or statins) and follow-up time, illustrating their interacting on the risk of breast cancer.
-For example, when keeping the other covariates constant, model 2 illustrates that HRs for women who used metformin for 2 years were separately 0.68 (95% CI: 0.54 - 0.84) and 0.78 (95% CI: 0.69 – 0.88) at the follow up of 3 and 5 years, compared to women without metformin usage.
-Similarly, when keeping the other covariates constant, model 2 illustrates that HRs for women who used statins for 2 years were separately 0.72 (95% CI: 0.57 - 0.90) and 0.90 (95% CI: 0.79 – 1.02) at the follow up of 3 and 5 years, compared to women without statins usage.
-These plots show a negative association of metformin (or statins) with breast cancer, and how the estimates diminished if the patient survives long enough.
+For example, when keeping the other covariates constant, model 2 illustrates that HRs for women who used metformin for 2 years were separately 0.67 (95% CI: 0.54 - 0.84) and 0.78 (95% CI: 0.69 – 0.88) at the follow up of 3 and 5 years, compared to women without metformin usage.
+Similarly, when keeping the other covariates constant, model 2 illustrates that HRs for women who used statins for 2 years were separately 0.72 (95% CI: 0.58 - 0.91) and 0.90 (95% CI: 0.79 – 1.02) at the follow up of 3 and 5 years, compared to women without statins usage.
+These plots show a negative association of metformin (or statins) with breast cancer, and how the significance of estimates diminished if the patient survives long enough.

-Table S1 Primary analyses: Coefficients of metformin, statins and their interaction on the risk of breast cancer in Cox models.
+Table S1 Primary analyses: Coefficients of metformin, statins and their interaction on the risk of breast cancer in Cox models (No. of patients with T2DM = 29,498; No. of patients diagnosed with breast cancer: 515).